sparky4/16/README.md

 it will have a save feature, OPL3 and PC speacker sounds, a custom palette manager that loads palette for different sprites and stuff on the fly and merge matching colors together i need to return the ylookup table for the graphical system which is what wolf 3d used

+## This repo is specifically made just for the game engine. all test programs will break here.